absolute-community/absolute-masternode-tool/doc/deterministic-mn-migration.md

 > Note, the **Send ProRegTx** button is only visible if the DIP3
 > parameter is active.
 If you are sure that this is the case and the
 > button is still not visible, make DMT to establish the connection with
-> the Dash network to force it to read the current network parameters.
+> the Absolute network to force it to read the current network parameters.
-> You can do this by clicking the **Check Dash Network Connection**
+> You can do this by clicking the **Check Absolute Network Connection**
 > toolbar button.